NoelKirkland/PrimeSifting.Solution/README.md

 #### By _**Noel Kirkland , Erich Richter, Kate Skorija**_

 ## Description
-_This application will take an inputted number and return all prime numbers less than that inputted number.
+_This application will take an inputted number and return all prime numbers less than, or equal to, that inputted number.

 ## Setup/Installation Requirements